 Places to Stay

 Penny Farthing Inn – great B&B within walking distance to Flagler and the historic district.
-I’m hesitant about sharing this spot since I don’t want everyone to discover it.
+I’m hesitant about sharing this spot since I don’t want everyone to discover it!
+It’s my happy spot.

 Hampton Inn – St. Augustine Beach – a typical Hampton Inn but on the beach and across the street from Sunset Grill (one of our favorite dinner spots).